csivitu/ctf-challenges/README.md

     - localize.php
 ```

+> The static folder contains images that may be used in the `README.md`.

 ### Template for Challenge README

 As mentioned earlier, each challenge requires a `README`.
+The README must be written in such a way that this can serve as an **official write-up** later.
 This should have the following format.

 ```
 # Challenge Name